mirror/dd-wrt/src/router/frr/doc/user/installation.rst

    Turn off BGP BMP support

 .. option:: --enable-datacenter

-   This option is deprecated as it is superseded by the `-F` (profile) command line option which allows adjusting the setting at startup rather than compile time.

    Enable system defaults to work as if in a Data Center.
 See defaults.h for what is changed by this configure option.